brycej217/UNKLE-Engine/README.md

 * Tested on: Windows 11, Intel(R) CORE(TM) Ultra 9 275HX @ 2.70GHz 32.0GB, NVIDIA GeFORCE RTX 5080 Laptop GPU 16384MB

 # UNKLE Engine
 UNKLE (UNtitled VuLKan Engine) Engine is a dual-pipeline real-time Vulkan rendering engine supporting both a ray-tracing pipeline and a rasterization-based pipeline.
 The two pipelines can be toggled between in real time without any asset reloading overhead.

-Rasterization Pipeline:
+**Rasterization Pipeline**:
 ![](images/rasterizer.png)
-Ray-Tracing Pipeline:
+**Ray-Tracing Pipeline**:
 ![](images/raytracer.png)
 Below are the techincal details about the engine and each pipeline: